Does she feel loved and respected?

-First let me be clear this is not about deceiving her, it is about actually making an effort to help her feel loved, respected, accepted for who she is, and the other things I mentioned on Monday.
-There is no short cut here, first you have to make the effort, and then if she is missing the effort you can work on showing her what you are doing.
+First let me be clear this is not about deceiving her, it is about actually making an effort to help her feel loved, respected, accepted for who she is, Same for the other things I mentioned on Monday.
+There is no short cut here; first you have to make the effort, If she is misses the effort you can work on showing her what you are doing.

-For love and respect, the big issue is figuring out how to do them in a way that she understands.
-Expressing your love eloquently in Mandarin is useless if she does not understand the language.
+For love and respect, the big issue is figuring out how to do them in a way she understands.
+Expressing your love eloquently in Mandarin is useless if she doesn’t understand the language.
 Showing her respect the way you would show a male friend respect may mean nothing to her.

 Do the same thing with respect.
 Odds are respect is less important to her than love, but some women are the other way, and both are important.

 By the way, two of the must read marriage books I have mentioned this year are all about these very important needs:

 Love & Respect: The Love She Most Desires; The Respect He Desperately Needs